appscode/third-party-tools/storage/nfs/README.md

 file-2.txt
 ```

-So, we can see from above that any change in `/demo/data` directory of any pod is instantly reflected on other pod.
+So, we can see from above that any change in `/demo/data` directory of one pod is instantly reflected on the other pod.

 ## Cleanup